 Another sign for which you require medical help when you are old is the loss of sensation.
-At this point of time, a small amount of sensory loss is acceptable but if it hinders the quality of your life, you should not delay the medical help that you need.
-For instance, loss of sensation of touch can lead to accidents as you may not be feeling any pain when you touch hot object or hot water.
+At this point in time, a small amount of sensory loss is acceptable but if it hinders the quality of your life, you should not delay the medical help that you need.
+For instance, loss of sensation of touch can lead to accidents as you may not be feeling any pain when you touch a hot object or hot water.

 Loss of appetite